Preparing an Application

 Tips For Juniors

 - Surprisingly, now's the time to begin working on your application.
 Yes, many deadlines won't come until the fall of your senior year.
-But, you can be using this time to select which opportunities to apply for, develop and select recommenders, draft a personal statement, and land a significant internship or research experience.
+However, you can be using this time to select which opportunities to apply for, develop and select recommenders, draft a personal statement, and land a significant internship or research experience.

 - Meet with Professor Frye and Ms. Becca Snyder early in the year to discuss your interests, deadlines, and other requirements for application.